-Starches used in Malawian industries largely constitute those of maize, potato and wheat, which are imported from Zimbabwe, South Africa, the Netherlands, United

-Kingdom and Tanzania.
-Importation of starch leads to loss of large amounts of foreign currency, and increased unemployment (NSO, 1999; Masumbu, 2002).
+Starches used in Malawian industries largely constitute those of maize, potato and wheat, which are imported from Zimbabwe, South Africa, the Netherlands, United loss of large amounts of foreign currency, and increased unemployment (NSO, 1999; Masumbu, 2002).
 Therefore, there is need for an indigenous crop locally grown by subsistence farmers that will help bring direct economic benefits to those who need it most.
 Starch has two major components: amylose and amylopectin.
 These polymers are very different structurally.
-Amylose is a relatively long, linear polymer -glucan containing around 99% $(1\rightarrow 4)$ - - and 1% $(1\rightarrow 6)$ linkages while amylopectin is a much larger molecule and a heavily branched structure built from about 95% (1 4)-- and 5% (1 6)- - linkages.
+Amylose is a relatively long, linear polymer -glucan containing around 99% (1→4)- and 1% (1→6) linkages while amylopectin is a much larger molecule and a heavily branched structure built from about 95% (1 4)- - and 5% (1 6)- - linkages.
 The structures of these polymers play a critical role in the functionality of native and modified starches.
-Viscosity, shear resistance, gelatinization, solubility, gel stability and retrogradation are some of the properties functional that depend on the amylose/amylopectin ratio of the the starches (Tziotisa et al., 2005; Chakraborty et al., 2004).
+Viscosity, shear resistance, gelatinization, solubility, gel stability and retrogradation are some of the functional properties that depend on the amylose/amylopectin ratio of the starches